 - Your subscribers will forget about you if you do not engage with them for a while.

 - Content cannot suffer just by sending frequency.
 Make sure your emails continue providing value to subscribers.
-If you keep sending the same offers, they will unsubscribe and report your campaign as spam, which will affect your sender’s reputation.
-For more frequent communication, you need content.
+People unsubscribe if you keep sending the same offers.

 - Engagement with every single campaign will drop.
 Customers will start to skip your campaigns and open them less.

 Email campaigns with lower engagement are at risk of being automatically marked as spam by inbox providers.
 So this game is always a bit of a gamble.